lancejjohnson/recordid/README.md

 ## Activities

-Recordid allows you to record what you did during your day by accepting a formatted description of you activity.
+Recordid allows you to record what you did during your day.

-### Formatting rules

-Times are represented using the 24-hour clock and all times require 4 digits without intervening characters.

-Dates are represented as YYYY-MM-DD

-Description: Any characters not prefixed or postfixed by special characters.
-Start time: 4 digits followed by a dash.
-Finish time: 4 digits preceded by a dash.
-Start date: ^YYYY-MM-DD
-End date: $YYYY-MM-DD
-Tags: preceded by #
-Companions: preceded by @
-Locations: preceded by +

 ## Development